 Back in July, Kardashian publicly plead for "compassion and empathy" for West after her husband posted a series of controversial tweets and made a tear-filled speech at his presidential rally in South Carolina.

-It's pretty clear that whatever is happening in their marriage and their family is difficult, but whether they stay together or choose to divorce they can remain family and co-parents.
 They don't even have to look far for an example of a couple successfully navigating co-parenting in the celebrity spotlight.

 Kim's sister Kourtney hasn't been with Scott Disick in six years, but the couple are still family and Kourtney has previously stated she wants her kids (Mason, 11, Penelope, 8, and Reign, 6) to see that they can get along and spend time together, and she wants the world to see it, too.
 During an appearance on the TODAY show, Kourtney was asked about the relationship she has with Disick, and whether she feels responsible for modeling cooperative co-parenting given her reality TV platform.

 "I feel like I can show a message, too, of like parents [who] can get along and work together and travel together," Kourtney told TODAY.
 "And I think it's a good message to show other people."

 The eldest Kardashian sister and Disick make headlines time and time again for their close post-breakup relationship.
 Despite the fact that they've severed romantic ties, they have remained important parts of each others' lives.
 And why shouldn't they?
 They may not be a couple anymore, but they are family.

 As co-parents to Mason, Penelope and Reign, Kourtney and Scott even vacation together (who could forget that much-discussed Bali trip?).
 And while everything the Kardashians do seems to make its way into the public eye, Kourtney's decision to co-parent in plain sight is a conscious one.